smRid/LMS-MERN/README.md

 # 🎓 LMS-MERN – Modern Learning Management System

-LMS-MERN is a comprehensive Learning Management System built on the **MERN stack** (MongoDB, Express.js, React.js, Node.js).
-It offers a seamless experience for students to browse courses and book sessions, while providing administrators with powerful tools for course management and user oversight.
+ShikhoHub is a comprehensive Learning Management System built on the **MERN stack** (MongoDB, Express.js, React.js, Node.js).
+It offers a seamless experience for students to browse courses, while providing administrators with powerful tools for course management and user oversight.

 ---